 Easterseals MORC does not provide emergency medical assistance.
-If your child experiences a medical emergency, call 911.
+If you experience a medical emergency, call 911.

 Emergency Maps

 Every building has maps of its floor plan hanging on the walls in each office and in the hallways to show you where to find: